Ivory Coast: Culture

+Media

+As of 2026, the country had about 190 radio stations.
+Only in 2019 was the first privately owned TV station allowed to compete with the government Radiodiffusion télévision ivoirienne (RTI); as of 2026 there are three.
+Audiovisual communications are regulated by the government's Haute Autorité de la Communication Audiovisuelle (HACA).
+Newspaper sales are declining and some are opening or even moving to online platforms; newspapers can be and frequently are suspended.
+Investigative reporters often face threats and arrests.
+Print and online media are regulated by the National Press Authority (ANP).

 Music

 Each of the ethnic groups in the Ivory Coast has its own music genres, most showing strong vocal polyphony.
 Talking drums are common, especially among the Appolo, and polyrhythms, another African characteristic, are found throughout Ivory Coast being especially common in the southwest.
 Popular music genres from Ivory Coast include zoblazo, zouglou, and Coupé-Décalé.
 A few Ivorian artists who have known international success are Magic Système, Alpha Blondy, Meiway, Dobet Gnahoré, Tiken Jah Fakoly, DJ Arafat, AfroB, Serge Beynaud and Christina Goh, of Ivorian descent.